haskellfoundation/haskell.foundation/resources/content/pages/who-we-are/who-we-are-en.md

     We believe that this will help us grow towards being a more open and welcoming community.

-    The following groups affiliated with the Haskell Foundation:
+    The following groups have affiliated with the Haskell Foundation:

      -  The [Haskell IDE Team](https://github.com/haskell/haskell-language-server)
      -  The [GHC Steering Committee](https://github.com/ghc-proposals/ghc-proposals)